PEtab-dev/PEtab/CONTRIBUTING.md

 We are happy about contributions to PEtab of any form.

-This is includes, but is not limited to:
+This includes, but is not limited to:

 * Extending / improving
   [documentation and examples](https://petab.readthedocs.io/en/latest/)